 I’m Angie, I’m a self-taught baker who’s been baking for over 10 years.
 I’ve baked brownies all my life and they’re always a crowd favorite!
 In this article, I’m going to share with you some ways to get rid of leftover brownies that do not include WASTING them.

-There are many things you can do with leftover brownies, like making decadent brownie truffles, frying them, blending them to make a milkshake.
-I’ll show you exactly how to do that and more!
+There are many things you can do with old brownies, like making decadent brownie truffles, frying them, and blending them to make a milkshake.
+I’ll show you some leftover brownie ideas!